 We have been home now for over a week, leaving for only food and long walks around our neighborhood.
 Luckily, I am here with my partner, soon to be my husband.
-We compliment each other well and usually do not get on each other’s nerves.
+We complement each other well and usually do not get on each other’s nerves.
 But I am anxious to get back to my more active life.
 I have been asking myself, what do I want to focus on with all this time on my hands?
-I’ve decided to resurrect this blog, which I used to write in more frequently, and to read more.
+I’ve decided to resurrect this blog, which I used to write in more frequently and to read more.
 I’ve also decided to watch less news.

 Ok, I admit it.
 I am a bit of a political junkie.
-I love when the presidential election cycle comes around.
+I love it when the presidential election cycle comes around.
 I like to listen to the daily election news and watch the presidential debates.Continue reading

-I was struck by an essay I read yesterday on the new policies announced by the Mormon Church about their LGBT members’ and those members children.
+I was struck by an essay I read yesterday on the new policies announced by the Mormon Church about their LGBT members’ and those member’s children.
 Not only is the act of two men or two women marrying now a cause to be thrown out of the Mormon Church, these ‘sins’ now pass to the children as well.
 The children of LGBT parents can no longer participate in certain church rituals, such as being “baptized and confirmed, ordained, or recommended for missionary” until they are eighteen years of age and renounce their gay parents’ marriage or co-habitation and commit to the values of the Church.
 Continue reading

 This morning I attended a breakfast hosted by my company’s Political Action Committee (PAC) for a local political candidate.
 There were about forty of us in the room.
 One of the cool things about the meeting was looking around the room and realizing how many individuals from the company’s LGBT Associate Resource Group were attending the event.
 I counted five gay men, including myself, which I thought was quite wonderful.
-And of course there might have been other LGBT people attending, but who are not out at work.
+And of course, there might have been other LGBT people attending, but who are not out at work.
 Continue reading